Getting Started

 [native.dependencies]

 The language field sets the keyword language.
-Options: en, ar, es, ru, zh, fr.
+Supported languages are en, ar, es, ru, zh, and ja.

 class Counter {